Somaliland To Trump: Take Us Off Your Travel Ban

 "Somaliland should not be mixed with Somalia.
 We are two different states," says Saad Ali Shire, the foreign minister of the self-proclaimed Republic of Somaliland.

-Somalia is a hotbed of terrorist activity, particularly for the extremist Islamist group al-Shabaab.
+Somalia is a hotbed of terrorist activity, particularly for the extremist Islamist group al-Shabab.
 The U.S. State Department strongly warns American citizens against visiting any part of Somalia — and Somaliland as well — saying they face a serious threat of kidnapping.
-Things have gotten so bad in parts of Somalia that Washington also has banned U.S. planes from entering Somali airspace and urges Americans to avoid sailing... "near the coast of Somalia due to the risk of pirate attacks."
+Things have gotten so bad in parts of Somalia that Washington also has banned U.S. planes from entering Somali airspace and urges Americans to avoid sailing "near the coast of Somalia due to the risk of pirate attacks."

 "Somaliland is a separate country," Shire protests.
 "We don't have the troubles and problems with terrorism and extremism that they have in Somalia."